walters-labs/open-encrypt-web/README.md

 Full-stack encrypted messaging application using lattice-based methods in Rust + PHP + SQL.

+## Disclaimer

+This app is meant for educational use.

+The encryption methods used have not been hardened against timing attacks or other side-channel attacks.

+This code has not been audited for security.

 ## iOS

 iOS frontend written in Swift: [https://github.com/open-encrypt/open-encrypt-ios](https://github.com/open-encrypt/open-encrypt-ios)